Borokiri

-Borokiri (also spelled Borikiri) is a neighborhood of the city of Port Harcourt situated just south of Old GRA in Rivers State, Nigeria.
-It lies at latitude 4.749° N and longitude 7.035° E. The neighborhood is bounded by Ahoada Street to the north, Okrika Island to the east (across Aboturu Creek), Orubiri oilfield to the south and Ship Builders Road to the west.
+Borokiri (also spelled Borikiri) is a neighbourhood of the city of Port Harcourt situated just south of Old GRA in Rivers State, Nigeria.
+It lies at latitude 4.749° N and longitude 7.035° E. The neighbourhood is bounded by Ahoada Street to the north, Okrika Island to the east (across Aboturu Creek), Orubiri oilfield to the south and Ship Builders Road to the west.
 Its land uses include residential, commercial, institutional and recreation.

 Developmental Project

-The Niger Delta Development Commission (NDDC) in the new project commissioned in January 2025 are to construct 3.6 kilometers Road and 3 bridges in Borokiri.The road will connect Kolabi, Abotoru, and Okpoka creeks in Porta Harcourt axis together to reduce the Traffic in the area.
+The Niger Delta Development Commission (NDDC) in the new project commissioned in January 2025 are to construct 3.6 km Road and 3 bridges in Borokiri.The road will connect Kolabi, Abotoru, and Okpoka creeks in Porta Harcourt axis together to reduce the Traffic in the area.

 Education

 The following is a list of schools operating within this area: